The Proverbs 22:6 Child

 • Label all stationeries and personal belongings with your name and class.

-• Pilot FriXion Erasable pens are prohibited during examinations.
-Only ballpoint and/or gel pens are to be used during examinations.
+• Erasable ink pens and correction tapes are prohibited during examinations.
+Only ballpoint pens are to be used during examinations.

 • Students are not allowed to bring any toys to school, unless given permission by the teachers.
+Examples of such toys include Pop Its, fidget spinner or soft toys.
 These items may distract the students and disrupt lessons in class.
 Students caught possessing these items may have them confiscated.

 Keep our school safe for all